tipun81/Subrace-mod/subrace/Readme.txt

 -------------------
 5. Version History
 -------------------
+Version 0.3.1
+- some small fixes

-Version 0.2.2
+Version 0.3.0
-- Removed the display of annoying messages for some subraces (drow, etc.)
-- Added Moon elf subrace
+- Rewritten ui.menu patching code to be more compatible with GUI mods
-- Added display of subrace during character creation
+- Added French translation
+- The subrace was added when creating a Random character in the Tipun's and Dragonspear++ GUI

 Version 0.2
-- change of descriptions of subraces
+- Change of descriptions of subraces
-- magic resistance for drow and svirfneblin set to 50%
+- Magic resistance for drow and svirfneblin set to 50%
-- added protection from reducing Charisma to 0
+- Added protection from reducing Charisma to 0
-- the thief abilities of ghost halflings are only available for thief classes
+- The thief abilities of ghost halflings are only available for thief classes
-- change in hair and skin color is determined by the user's choice
+- Change in hair and skin color is determined by the user's choice
-- subrace icon made transparent (Other options are being tested)
+- Subrace icon made transparent (Other options are being tested)

 Version 0.1
 - Initial release